 Donate a Bedtime story.
-Many families have few or no age-appropriate books in their home and kids miss out on the important literacy building ritual of bedtime stories.
-First Book is a non profit that works to distribute new books to low income families in schools in the U.S. and Canada.
+Many families have few or no age-appropriate books in their home and kids miss out on the important literacy-building ritual of bedtime stories.
+First Book is a nonprofit that works to distribute new books to low-income families in schools in the U.S. and Canada.

-Make a Loan, help a family.
+Make a Loan, Help a Family.
 This is a great suggestion for older kids that you not only want to encourage to give but who you also want to learn about investing and financial responsibility.
 KIVA and Hope International are two of the many Christian organization that facilitate micro-lending.

 Shed a Light on a Brighter Future.
-One Million Lights is a non profit that aims to provide sustainable, usable lights to homes without electricity in developing countries through a buy one give one model.
+One Million Lights is a nonprofit that aims to provide sustainable, usable lights to homes without electricity in developing countries through a buy-one-give-one model.
 Buy solar-charged lanterns and you keep one and a family in need gets the other – a brilliant (pardon the pun) idea.

 Invite International Students Over for Christmas.
 There are lots of international students who do not have anywhere to go for Christmas.
-Consider inviting some over on either Christmas eve or Christmas day.
+Consider inviting some over on either Christmas Eve or Christmas day.
 Contact your local college or university to find out how to extend this invitation.
 We have done this for the last couple of years.
 It has become a real highlight of the Christmas season for us.
-At the same time get your kids to read up on Christmas traditions from around the world as suggested above.
+At the same time, get your kids to read up on Christmas traditions from around the world as suggested above.

 Protect the World’s Animals.
 You might like to adopt an animal at your local zoo or contribute to an animal shelter or participate in one of the World Wild Life’s projects.
-One of my standard Christmas gifts is National Wildlife Federation’s monthly magazines – Ranger Rick and Ranger Rick Jr. It is an award winning educational magazine that provides entertainment and instruction throughout the year.
+One of my standard Christmas gifts is National Wildlife Federation’s monthly magazines – Ranger Rick and Ranger Rick Jr. It is an award-winning educational magazine that provides entertainment and instruction throughout the year.